afsilmis/customer-segmentation-analysis/README.md

 ### 3\.
 Clustering

-  * Several clustering algorithms were explored, including K-Means, Agglomerative Clustering, DBSCAN, and Gaussian Mixture Models (GMM)[cite: 185].
+  * Several clustering algorithms were explored, including K-Means, Agglomerative Clustering, DBSCAN, and Gaussian Mixture Models (GMM).
-  * The optimal number of clusters was determined to be four using the Elbow Method[cite: 182].
+  * The optimal number of clusters was determined to be four using the Elbow Method.
   * **Final Model:** K-Means was selected as the final model due to its efficiency, scalability, and clear centroid-based representation, making it suitable for production environments.
 The model achieved a Silhouette Score of 0.62.

 ## Results: Customer Segments